juliahoglund/phemulator/README.md

 * Kierczak, M., Rafati, N., Höglund, J. et al. Contribution of rare whole-genome sequencing variants to plasma protein levels and the missing heritability.
 Nat Commun 13, 2532 (2022). [https://doi.org/10.1038/s41467-022-30208-8](https://doi.org/10.1038/s41467-022-30208-8)

 ## What Phemulator can do for me?
-* you need you genotypes for a number of individuals in bgen-1.2 8-bit format.
+* you need your genotypes for a number of individuals in bgen-1.2 8-bit format.
 * you need a number of regions, e.g. CDS defined in a bed file.
-* you next can run our conteinerized Shiny app that will help you selecting simulation parameters,
+* you next can run our containerized Shiny app that will help you selecting simulation parameters,
 * you decide how many common and how many rare alleles in a region (e.g. CDS) contribute to phenotype and how much (effect size),
-* based on this, the tool scans your genomes region by region and if there are enough common/rare variants, it simulates phenotype
+* based on this, the tool scans your genome region by region and if there are enough common/rare variants, it simulates a phenotype
 * if you run a number of simulations, all parameters and outputs will be saved as json/csv
 * you can use your simulated phenotypes to evaluate different association models using, e.g. an excellent [rvtests](http://zhanxw.github.io/rvtests/#input-files) tool